Slot Volatility vs. Theoretical Payback Percentages

-Most people who play slots for entertainment pick their favorite games on the basis of themes, bonus features, and jackpot size.
-And while these are all relevant factors to consider when playing for fun, aspects like theoretical return percentages and volatility should also be taken into account.
+Most people who play slots for entertainment choose their favorite games based on themes, bonus features, and jackpot size.
+While these are all relevant factors to consider when playing for fun, aspects such as theoretical return percentages and volatility should also be taken into account.

-Unfortunately, some slot players leave them out of the equation.
-Others use the two terms interchangeably although they denote two separate concepts.
-However, both are of equal importance is you are looking to maximize the profits you generate when you spin the reels.
-The following article can help you make a distinction between the two.
+Unfortunately, some slot players ignore these factors altogether.
+Others use the two terms interchangeably, even though they refer to separate concepts.
+Both are equally important if you want to maximize your profits when you spin the reels.
+The following article will help you distinguish between the two.

 Is Slot Volatility the Same as Slot Variance?

-While in the company of keen slot players, you are likely to hear the term volatility a lot.
+While in the company of avid slot players, you will likely hear the term “volatility” quite often.
 But what does it mean?
-In the context of slots, and gambling in general, volatility denotes the level of risk inherent to a given game.
-It indicates the chances of a player ending their reel-spinning session with a busted bankroll.
+In the context of slots, and gambling in general, volatility denotes the level of risk inherent in a given game.
+It reflects the likelihood of a player ending a reel-spinning session with a busted bankroll.

-Players often use the words “volatility” and “variance” interchangeably because both are a measurement of the distribution of the spins’ outcomes.
+Players often use the words “volatility” and “variance” interchangeably because both measure the distribution of spin outcomes.
 There is, however, a difference between the two.

-Volatility has more to do with the playing experience itself.
-It denotes how frequently a slot player wins and what amounts.
-It measures the changes in a set of outcomes over the short term.
-Slots fall into three main categories when grouped on the basis of volatility.
+Volatility relates more to the playing experience itself.
+It shows how frequently a slot pays and in what amounts, measuring the changes in results over the short term.
+When categorized by volatility, slots fall into three main groups.

 Low Volatility Slots